To Be Or Not To Be A Freelance Online English Teacher?

-Lesson Resources for teaching English online
+Lesson resources for online English teachers

-Again, if you are working for a company, they will often provide you with lesson plans and materials.
+A company will often provide you with lesson plans and materials.
 With some schools it is possible to look at your lessons the hour before your classes and still be fully prepared for your lessons.
 For others you may need to add your own personal touch to the materials.

-If you are a freelance teacher, needless to say you will have to source your own materials.
+If you are a freelance teacher, you will have to source your own materials.
 But don’t let that freak you out – there are so many amazing resources for you to try out online.
 From worksheets, videos and songs to entire lesson plans.
 Some of it is paid-for content but there is a surprising amount that’s available for free.